lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/Java Compilation Process.md

+#### **In Future Goal
+1. Update everything in details with working examples.
+2. Bytecode is pending.
 #### **1. Lexical Analysis (Tokenization)
 - Reads a source (.java) file and stores into **char[] buffer** to generate the [[#Tokenization|Token]].
 - It's breaks code into stream of tokens such as **Keywords (Public, class, static), identifiers (variable name, sout), literal (integer literal, string literal), Symbols ({,;).